webloom-agency/wegen/README.md

 See the experience in action in the [preview](#preview) below!

 > Built with [Vercel AI SDK](https://sdk.vercel.ai) and [Next.js](https://nextjs.org/), this app adopts modern patterns for building AI chat interfaces.
 It leverages the power of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) to seamlessly integrate external tools into your chat experience.
+You can also create custom workflows that become callable tools in chat, allowing you to chain multiple MCP tools, LLM interactions, and logic into powerful automated sequences.

 ## Table of Contents